frnsys/speculating_futures/readme.md

 ---

-_NB: except for session 1, these sessions aren't in a particular order.
+_NB: Beyond session 1, these sessions aren't in any particular order.
 There's so much overlap and interaction between these topics that you can jump around as much as you want; the "session" structure is more of a loose guide.
 Reading "out of order" could lead to interesting connections~_

 - Session 1: What do we have to look forward to?
 A whirlwind tour of the imagined and present dystopia
     - "The future is here, it's just unevenly distributed" - William Gibson